elegantchaos/IndexDetailViewController/README.md

 ### Appearance

-The controller adds no chrome of its own.
+The controller adds no chrome of its own, and does not supply buttons to toggle the collapsed state.

-In particular, no visual divider is added between the two panels.
+No visual divider is added between the two panels.
 For now, if you want a divider, you can include it as part of the view managed by the index controller, and make that controller hide it when the overall controller is in collapsed mode.

 I may add the option to have the controller itself manage a divider view, but I was aiming for the simplest implementation possible.

+## Example

+A simple example app is included in `Extras/Examples`.

+It illustrates:
+- how to create buttons which collapse the view and change its orientation
+- how to create an index view which selects a detail view
+- how to push additional views from a detail view